 Having multiple credit cards gives you access to multiple lines of credit and multiple incentives, rewards, and benefits.
 This can change based on the type of card and company you choose to go with, but you’ll be spoilt for choice with so many options on the market.

-For example, Vital Card offers you 1.5% cash back on all spending in addition to a referral bonus for each friend referred.
+For example, Vital World Elite Mastercard offers you 1.5% cash back on all spending in addition to a referral bonus for each friend referred.

 You have fraud protection